 “Hey, let’s go over to where the others are standing and Jase can figure out who’s who.”
+Grant said.
 So that’s what they did.

 The sermon impressed Jason and his family.
 Father Lee spoke about God’s love for everyone.
 He quoted 1 John 4.16, “We have come to know and to believe in the love God has for us.”
 He talked about inclusion instead of exclusion, and that what John said related to “us” and that means all of us, no one excluded.
 1 John 4.16 continues, “God is love, and whoever remains in love remains in God and God in him.”
 That rang a bell with Jason.
 Gays have suffered from exclusion, and inclusion is new and continues to be implemented very slowly in the Church.
 Jason realized that one interpretation of “whoever remains in love” could relate to gays and maybe even gay marriage.
 That was worthy of some thought, and perhaps a discussion with Father Darcy.

 Father Lee gave an example.
 He is Chinese, and historically Asians had been excluded.
 But that has undergone a significant change, and now they are largely included everywhere.
 That same kind of change, he said, needs to include everyone else who has been excluded.
 He said that ‘Love your neighbor as yourself’ isn’t limited to your next-door neighbor but to everyone, including embracing all of those who have been excluded.
 That, in Jason’s opinion, meant him as a gay teen.